emmy3000/FusionFinance/README.md

 ## Getting Started
-Follow these steps to get started with the Personal Finance App:
+Follow these steps in order to start setting up the FusionFinance App:

 1. **Clone this repository into your local machine**: